-5.1.1.
+- 5.1.1.
 The purpose of this Stabilisation Fund is to provide a reserve which can be used to make Jersey's fiscal policy more countercyclical in order to create a more stable economic environment.
-The Stabilisation Fund receives cash allocations in more buoyant economic conditions and makes payments at times of anticipated economic downturn.
+The Stabilisation Fund receives cash allocations in more buoyant economic conditions and makes payments at times of anticipated economic downturn. - 5.1.2.
+Given the purpose of the Fund, the strategy seeks to avoid holding assets that are likely to be materially impaired in a market downturn. - 5.1.3.
+The Fund seeks to hold assets which would remain liquid in the event of a major market downturn or economic event, including a hard Brexit.

-- 5.1.2.
-The majority of Stabilisation Fund balance has been drawn down, therefore the strategy is to hold any remaining monies in cash and cash equivalents. - 5.1.3.
-The investment strategy is to be revisited once transfers to rebuild the Stabilisation Fund's value have taken place.

 5.2.1.
-In order to meet the purpose of this Stabilisation Fund the long-term aim is to invest within the parameters indicated below -
+In order to meet the purpose of this Stabilisation Fund, the long-term aim is to invest in line with the parameters indicated below -